When you need a rewarding LA view without breaking a sweat.

 11. Spire 73

-For an elevated cocktail hour with sweeping views, look no further than the 73rd floor of the highest rooftop bar in the Western Hemisphere.
-You won’t need to do anything more than take an elevator up to enjoy this plush setting with divine beverages and food.
+For an elevated cocktail hour with sweeping Los Angeles views, look no further than the 73rd floor of the highest rooftop bar in the Western Hemisphere.
+You won’t need to do anything more than take an elevator up to enjoy this plush setting, divine fare and beverages.

 Featured Image: Yamashiro Hollywood via Facebook